ScilifelabDataCentre/dds_web/doc/technical-overview.md

 created, the DDS Product Owner (“PO”) receives the following information from Safespring:

 Keys
 : Access key and secret key.
-These are sent within an encrypted file, only decryptable for a certain amount of time by a certain person - the PO.
+These are created within Safespring and can be retrieved from there by the Data Centre.

 Endpoint
 : The storage site.
 This is currently the same for all, but may change in the future, either for all or some of the